subhacom/argos/doc/user.rst

 the first vertex to close the polygon.
 If you want to cancel it half-way, click the right mouse-button.

 The track lists
 ---------------

-The three lists between the left and right video frame in the GUI present the track Ids of the detected objects.
+The three lists between the left (previous) and right (current) video frame in the GUI present the track Ids of the detected objects.
 These allow you to display the tracks and carry out modifications of the tracks described later).

-- ``Left tracks`` shows the tracks detected in the left (previous) frame.
+- ``Previous tracks`` shows the tracks detected in the left (previous) frame.
 If you select an entry here, its detected track across frames will be overlayed on the previous frame in the left pane (:numref:`review_track_hist`).